Albert0i/test_db/README.md

 ![alt Mellonta Tauta](img/melontaTauta-667x1024.jpg)

 ### Prologue
 Coincidence!
 There is no such thing as coincidence and I don't think it ever exists in real life...
 Everything happens according to a devised plan, I mean HIS plan.
 Have you ever think of an old friend and later on you encounter him/her unexpectedly on street.
-Missing a bus but that only recalls you that there's no tea at home, your shrew wife will definitely grow furious if you ever forgot it.
+Missing a bus but that only recalls you that there's no tea at home, your shrew wife will definitely grow furious if you ever forget it.

 Next time when something dawns on you, it is HIM who bestows you a chance to console or compensate.
-As you can see, help or be helped are the same thing.
+As you can see, help and be helped are the same thing.

 ### I. Introduction